JCAS-physicist/JCAS-physicist/README.md

 - 👋 Hi, I’m @JCAS-physicist
 - 👀 I’m interested in programming with python.
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on whatever
+- 💞️ I’m looking to collaborate on Machine Learning and data Analytics.
 - 📫 How to reach me jcaviles@ifisica.uaslp.mx

 <!---